brianstorti/brianstorti.github.io/_posts/2015-01-06-the-role-of-a-reverse-proxy-to-protect-your-application-against-slow-clients.md

 ## The forking model

 Saying that an application server uses a forking model, simply put, means that it will spawn processes to handle new requests.
-It doesn't matter if it is using multiple threads in each process or if it's just forking a new processes for every new request, as long as its concurrency strategy is based on spawning processes to handle more requests, I'll just consider it to be using a forking model.
+As long as its concurrency strategy is based on using new processes to handle more requests, we can consider it to be using a forking model.

 A well known application server that follows this strategy is [Unicorn](http://unicorn.bogomips.org/).